 If someone has a responsibility, it is not discharged by receiving and acting on rumors.

 The first question, about authoritarian control, is, “Does it exist?”
 Yes, it does.
 And the paper rather thoroughly documents it, as regards the arXiv community and library.
 However, if a “pseudoskeptic” is arguing with a “fringe believer,” — those are both stereotypical terms — and the believer mentions the suppression, the skeptic will assert, “Aha!
 Conspiracy theory!”
 And, in fact, when suppression takes place, conspiracy theories do abound.
 This is particularly true if the suppression is systemic, rather than anecdotal.
-And with fringe science, it is systemic.
+And with fringe science, once a field is so tagged, it is systemic.

 Anyone who researches the history of cold fusion will find examples, where authoritarian control is exerted with means that not openly acknowledged, and with cooperation and collaboration in this.
 Is that a “conspiracy”?
 Those engaged in it won’t think so.
-This is just sensible people cooperating with each other.
+This is just, to them, “sensible people cooperating with each other.”

 I would distinguish between this activity as a “natural conspiracy,” from “corrupt conspiracy,” as if, for example, the oil industry were conspiring to suppress cold fusion because of possible damage to their interests.
 In fact, I find corrupt conspiracy extremely unlikely in the case of cold fusion, and in many other cases where it is sometimes asserted.